 Safehouse for Women

 We support the VintageNow Fashion show that raises funds for the Safehouse for Women.
 This event is more than a fashion show: it’s a fun evening of fashion and empowerment.
-This year’s event is Saturday October 21st at the Osage Centre in Cape Girardeau.
+This year’s event is Saturday October 9, 2021 at the Show Me Center in Cape Girardeau.
+Doors open for the event at 6:00 pm with the show beginning at 7:30 pm.
+Zonta is a Silver Sponsor of the event.

 Options for Women